 A 64-lane, Brunswick-equipped bowling alley, the medium-sized Time Out Arcade and a 16-screen movie theater cater to all ages.
 The 500-seat showroom hosts a variety of live headliners, from The Lovin' Spoonful and The Manhattans to comedian Ronn Lucas and magician Rick Thomas.

 Dining options abound at the Suncoast.
 SC Prime Steakhouse & Bar combines an unforgettable view of the Las Vegas valley with a fine selection of USDA prime aged beef dishes.
 Salvatore's is a charming Italian-themed restaurant, and Coasta Cantina serves up traditional Mexican favorites.
 The upscale St. Tropez International Buffet boasts seven unique food stations.
-And several eateries, such as Cafe Siena, T.G.I.
-Friday's and Bagel Corner Deli & Bakery, keep guests who are looking for a quick bite satisfied.
+And several eateries, such as Cafe Siena, The Game and Bagel Corner Deli & Bakery, keep guests who are looking for a quick bite satisfied.

 The casino at the Suncoast is a whopping 95,000 square feet, with more than 2,000 video poker and slot machines, 34 table games, a 150-seat race and sports book, and a .
 Parking is easy, with a moving walkway transporting patrons from the parking garage to the casino.